 The latest advances in mobile technology and computing are also likely to improve the integration of GML and wireless devices.
 The WAP forum developed the Wireless Application Protocol specification in order to provide a common platform for diverse wireless applications.
 Integrating GML into the protocol would be an important step towards the integration of GIS and mobile devices.
 Access to maps at any place during movement means that reliable Internet connections must be widely available.
-An important advance in this area has been the development of the GPRS (General Packet Radio Service) network by Telstra [1].
-This network provides continuous connection to the Internet through a mobile handset, without any charges.
+An important advance in this area has been the development of the GPRS (General Packet Radio Service) network.
+This network provides continuous connection to the Internet through a mobile handset without any charges.
 A user is charged only for the time when he is actually using the Internet.
 This provides easy availability to the Internet without incurring high costs.
 Advances like GPRS provide reliable Internet access for mobile phones and pocket PCs, irrespective of location [9].

-5.2.
-GML Web Services
+5.2 GML web services

 GML has begun to play an important role in the development of GIS web services.
 Web services have been defined as modular self-describing solutions that clients can publish, locate, and dynamically invoke across the web [33].
 The web services model provides users with only the services and data that they need.
-Users normally, and ideally, do not have to install, learn or pay for unused functionalities [10].
+Users normally, and ideally, do not have to install, learn, or pay for unused functionalities [10].
 Such flexibility is important for providing easy access and introducing GIS systems to common users.
 However, such applicability and modularity also brings with it the problem of integrating the diverse systems and databases that will be using the services.
 GML provides the required support in such cases by providing a common medium of communication between the systems.
-GIS web services have been grouped into three categories: data services, processing services, and registry or catalog services.
-Web Map Service (WMS), Web Coverage Services (WCS), and Web Feature Services (WFS) are examples of data services, as listed in Table 11.
-System designers often face various issues when implementing a WMS.
-Differences in versions can be troublesome, as they do not always conform in format, and may cause requests to fail.
-Resources are often referenced by non-standard namespaces, and once found, these resources are not always available with optimal retrieval performance.